Gyvichi/Gyvichi.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website.
 I upload various interesting less known stuffs, but there may be some errors since I am not yet a specialist.
 I welcome any corrections or constructive feedback.
-These days I am interested in deep learning and ethical hacking.
+These days I am interested in cybersecurity and offensive AIs.

 #### Being Polymath